 Strong leadership and citizenship are important qualities in Campbell Trophy finalists, and Caliendo has shown his dedication to service throughout his Western career.
 He believes it's a responsibility for anyone in a position of privilege, and he doesn't take it lightly.
 It's a mindset that's earned him recognition as a semifinalist for the Wuerffel Trophy, college football's premier award for community service, for the second year in a row.

 "Everyone who is in a situation where their voice can be heard needs to be giving back to their communities," he says.
 "Our football program does a great job of finding community service opportunities for us to participate in."

 During his time in Kalamazoo, Caliendo has served meals at Ministry with Community, worked with children at the YWCA and in local school districts, completed service at the Kalamazoo Gospel Mission, filled sandbags to shore up flooding in neighborhoods, and cleared trees and brush from lots for Habitat for Humanity.

 Broncos Tim Hiller (2009) and John Wassink (2019) previously won the Wuerffel Trophy.
-Caliendo will find out if he follows in their footsteps on Dec.
-9—the same day the Campbell Trophy is given out.
-Whether he brings home the hardware or not, Caliendo already feels like he's won.
+Caliendo will find out if he follows in their footsteps on Thursday, Dec.
+9. Whether he brings home the hardware or not, Caliendo already feels like he's won.

 "I think one of the most important things you can do as a human being is serving and giving to those who are less fortunate than you."